Cadre (politics): Revolutionary socialist usage

+China

-Cadres in Romania
+Romania

 The Socialist Republic of Romania was an example of the use of cadres in communism, and an exploration of their role in Romania can give an overall picture of the importance of cadres.

-Cadres were vital to spreading the ideology of Marxism–Leninism in Romania because cadres were the medium in which official party ideology transmits between countries.
+Cadres were vital to spreading the ideology of Marxism–Leninism in Romania because cadres were the medium through which official party ideology was transmitted between countries.
 A cadre can and has been used by more countries than just Russia; their primary role makes them indispensable in ideology shift among a population.
 They functioned in two fashions throughout Romania (in particular), first to spread the communist ideology throughout the country and monitor communism's opinions among the rural populations to ensure that the Romanians viewed communism popularly.
 Collectivization relied on cadres to keep the system in order.
 However, due to the shortage of cadres, massive government surveillance and inconsistent policies produced an environment full of distrust and abuse.
 As a result, the cadre system consumed itself as frustration, distrust, and violence increased.
 These operational struggles were made worse by the fact that the cadres already had their work cut out for them due to the relative difficulty the party experienced in spreading their ideological base.
 The Romanian Communists attempted to execute a top-down conversion of their citizenry to communism, as opposed to a grassroots-style upheaval that was the case in Russia.
 This led to a situation where the workers and operatives they needed to most enthusiastically buy in were some of their strongest opposition most of the time.
 The state saw its operatives increasingly turn inwards and ensure their own well-being, frequently at the cost of other members of the party.
 There were even instances where the members would incriminate other cadres behaving the same way in the attempt to secure their own position and welfare within the party.